kaushal-aubie/node-boilerplate/README.md

 ## Quick-start

-1. Make sure that you have Node.js v8.15.1 and npm v5 or above installed.
+1. Make sure that you have Node.js v12.x.x and npm v5 or above installed.
 2. Clone this repo using `git clone https://github.com/kaushal-aubie/node-boilerplate.git <YOUR_PROJECT_NAME>`
 3. Move to the appropriate directory: `cd <YOUR_PROJECT_NAME>`.<br />
 4. Run `npm run install` in order to install dependencies.<br />
-    _At this point you can run `npm start` to see the example app at `http://localhost:5000`._
+    _At this point you can run `npm run dev` to see the app running at `http://localhost:5000`._
+5. Got to `http://localhost:5000/ping` to receive a pong from the server.

 Now you're ready to rumble!